 4. Tight Hip Flexors

 Another common issue for runners is tight hip flexors, which again is something that largely occurs due to sitting all day.
 But it’s gotten worse recently because many runners have added Peloton biking to the mix, which is still more sitting.

 Tight hip flexors once again are pulling that pelvis and placing lots of strain on your low back

-The final issue that causes issues is the fatigue that occurs as we run longer and longer distances.
+The final running specific issue that causes lower back pain is the fatigue that occurs as we run longer and longer distances.

 At that point our form starts to breakdown and if we have not consistently done core work, then our body begins working too hard to stabilize the hips as we leap from foot to foot.

 Now let’s look at a few that are less about your training and more about the body.